harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/saving-cache.md

 ### Restore Cache from S3 step settings

 The **Restore Cache from S3** step has the following settings.
-Depending on the stage's build infrastructure, some settings may be unavailable or optional.
+Depending on the stage's build infrastructure, some settings might be unavailable or optional.
 Settings specific to containers, such as **Set Container Resources**, are not applicable when using the step in a stage with VM or Harness Cloud build infrastructure.

 #### Name